Enjoi: 2003–2007: Johnson and Mullen's departure, Bag of Suck

 Hsu has stated, on his behalf, that he did care when Johnson left and explained, "I knew he was unhappy, because he basically did all of the art direction, and he was being a pro skater, and he also wanted, it was like his little baby, so he was trying to take care of it, you know?
 And it was too much for him.
 He just wanted to skate."
 Hsu further stated that he seriously considered leaving Enjoi after Johnson's departure and that "everyone knew that I wanted to leave".
 Eversole subsequently decided that he would assume Johnson's role and, according to Hsu, Eversole and Barletta met with Hsu in order to convince Hsu to remain with the company.

-Mullen cofounded the Almost skateboard company in 2004 (with fellow professional skateboarder Daewon Song) following his time with Enjoi.
+Mullen co-founded the Almost skateboard company in 2004 (with fellow professional skateboarder Daewon Song) following his time with Enjoi.

 Enjoi released its first full-length video, Bag of Suck, in 2006 and won the Transworld "Skate Video of the Year" award in 2007—Jerry Hsu also won the "Best Video Part" award at the same ceremony.